 General English (Beginner to Upper Intermediate) (2 to 75 weeks) at Kingsway Institute, will teach you how to develop your skills in speaking, listening, reading, and writing for everyday use of English.
 You will have fun practising and improving your English skills by interacting with your classmates inside the class and also outside when you go on excursions.

 There are regular assessments in the four skills and also in grammar so that you know how you are progressing.

 General English has five levels from Pre-Elementary to Upper-Intermediate.
 You can study in the day, Monday to Thursday, or in the evening, Monday to Friday.

-Entry requirements: There is no specific entry or minimum language proficiency requirement for General English, but students will be tested and placed in classes according to their assessed level.
+Entry requirements: Morning Classes: there is no specific entry or minimum language proficiency requirement for General English, but students will be tested and placed in classes according to their assessed level.
 Evening Classes: students need to have at least Pre-Intermediate English level.
 Therefore, students will be tested to estimate their level.